 4. Advancing understanding

-In terms of preventing Alzheimer’s, Hillerstrom believes that LuMind can lay the groundwork for successful clinical trials in Alzheimer’s for individuals with Down syndrome.
+In terms of preventing Alzheimer’s, Hillerstrom believes that LuMind RDS can lay the groundwork for successful clinical trials in Alzheimer’s for individuals with Ds.
 This would involve: developing assessment scales, accounting for the variation in symptoms; supporting the establishment of a clinical trial network of clinicians; and establishing a registry for rapid enrollment in trials.

-Without these necessary resources, Pharma will not be able to measure how well any therapies work for people with Down syndrome, which will delay launching late stage clinical trials of promising Alzheimer’s therapies in in Down syndrome population.
+Without these necessary resources, Pharma will not be able to measure how well any therapies work for people with Down syndrome, which will delay launching late stage clinical trials of promising Alzheimer’s therapies in in Ds population.

 Gene therapy is also an exciting avenue for possible treatment.
 The second X chromosome in females is naturally silenced throughout life.
 The gene that causes this silencing could be applied to silence the extra chromosome 21.